Adding certificates to HTTPS (Documentation)

 To support this change, modifications are made on both the client and server.
 The client requires at least the GDMA 2.7.0 release to be installed.
-On a GroundWork 7.2.1 server, some new web-access setup is needed within Apache, to accept and route this traffic.
-Also on a GroundWork 7.2.1 server, a new version of the
+In GroundWork 8, the following setup is in play on the server:

 Port usage and security considerations

 This new interface is not a full REST API, nor is it intended to be, ever.
 Except for checking certain primitive server metadata such as the server time or whether Bronx is up, Bronx does not support any data exfiltration on this port.
-The new interface is strictly for submission of check results, and the only data returned to a caller is a boolean indication of success or failure in accepting a set of submitted check results.
+The new interface is strictly for submission of check results, and the only data returned to a caller when submitting a set of check results is a boolean indication of success or failure in accepting that set of data.